IntersectMBO/plutus/doc/read-the-docs-site/adr/0004-deferred-unlifting.md

 If historical script evaluations on the chain still rely on immediate unlifting, then we must support it (and specify it!) forever.
 However, once the default has changed, if the history of the chain still validates with _deferred_ unlifting, then we know that no historical script evaluations relied on that behaviour.
 At that point we can _unconditionally_ enable deferred unlifting without worrying about not being able to validate the chain.

+In theory, there could be outputs locked with script hashes whose behaviour would (if they are ever spent) rely on inmmediate unlifting.
+We cannot rule this out, but given that it has never been relevant in the entire history of the chain, we considered this to be extremely unlikely.

 ## Alternatives